 This guide contains information on advance parole and what to expect before, during, and after traveling abroad.

-*The July 16, 2021 order from the Southern District of Texas does not affect advance parole for current DACA recipients.
+*The September 13, 2o23 order from the Southern District of Texas and the ongoing DACA litigation has not stopped USCIS from issuing advance parole documents to DACA recipients.
 If that should change, USCIS will provide updated information.

 U.S. Citizenship and Immigration Services (USCIS) issues an advance parole travel document to travelers before they depart the U.S. While these travelers may use this document to travel back to the U.S., entry to the U.S. is dependent upon the discretion of the Customs and Border Protection (CBP) officer at a port of entry.